 Social engineering happens daily through email, SMS, phone calls, and even in-person contact.
 Hackers use social engineering skills to befriend you, gain your trust, and gather sensitive information.

 Protecting yourself with information is the best way to stop hackers and cybercriminals.
-You should also use online security measures like enabling your firewall and using a quality antivirus for an extra layer of protection.
+You should also use online security measures like enabling your firewall and using a high-quality antivirus for an extra layer of protection.